 It’s no coincidence that Search Console has a report specifically dedicated to internal links.

 The internet is gigantic and is growing every day.
 The service that Google provides is a simplified way to navigate this seemingly infinite space by providing pages that are relevant to user searches.
 Before search engines like Google, the best way to navigate the web was to use directory services that categorized websites by content type (think Yellow Pages).
 A few of these directories still exist, but they are simply too large to be useful.
-On that note, your website is a directory and internal link optimization is one of the most important ways to serve your visitors the information they are seeking.
-To do this, you must consider information hierarchy.

 The hierarchy of a website is important because it lets a user understand where they are on your site.
 Most websites are not single-page sites and therefore require some sort of directory-like structure for their content.
 Information is best understood when categorized into groups of similar pages.
 If your website does not have a logical grouping of content, Google’s site crawlers may not be able to properly discover and index all your web pages.
 More importantly, users will likely struggle to navigate your site and quickly bounce.